 It’s also possible to develop other, less common, infections while you’re taking Calquence.
 This includes certain types of viral infections, such as hepatitis B reactivation, or bacterial or fungal infections, such as pneumonia.

-It’s important to note that hepatitis B reactivation is a risk only if you have a history of hepatitis B infection.
-In this case, taking Calquence may reactivate your infection, meaning it may make the infection come back.
+It’s important to note that hepatitis B reactivation is a risk only if you have a history of hepatitis B. In this case, taking Calquence may reactivate the virus that causes this condition, meaning it may make hepatitis B come back.

-If you’re at a high risk for developing these less common infections, your doctor may have you take other medications during your Calquence treatment.
-This is meant to help decrease your risk for these infections.
+If you’re at a high risk of developing these less common infections, your doctor may have you take other medications during your Calquence treatment.
+This is meant to help decrease your risk of these infections.

 Symptoms of infections